Make sure that you have read this page first.

 - The Woolworths till slip shows that Inge bought cheese and juice the day before the murder already;

-- It is likely that Bioplus was a drink that Inge consumed regularly and is it, therefore, unlikely that Inge never before made a list with Bioplus on it;
+- Bioplus was a drink that Inge consumed regularly and it is therefore something she could have put on a list on any day;

 - The lunch she had with Wimpie was not on the list – nor the exam papers she picked up, nor the magazine she bought, nor the Steers combo, nor the DVD she rented;